rjgleave/aws-tag-groups/README.md

 Setup Instructions
 ------------------

-First, follow these steps to load the database:
 1. Enter your sample data into the spreadsheet: DataEntryTemplate.xlsx
 2. Export your data from the spreadsheet into a CSV file named: sample-data.csv
 3. Convert the CSV file to JSON format.
 The output file should be named: sample-data.json.
 You can do this with any online site such as:  http://www.convertcsv.com/csv-to-json.htm